deskvillage/dannychadburn.github.io/creative-content-marketing.md

 #### Each of these has been achieved without a penny in media fees changing hands.

-This isn't a case of paying big bucks for native advertising, it's about crafting a narrative and putting your business in the right context.
+This isn't a case of paying big bucks for native advertising.
+It's about crafting a narrative and putting your business in the right context.

 Want this kind of attention for your brand?